Baby Rubber Plant, Blunt-Leaved Peperomia, etc.

 Peperomia obtusifolia (L.) A.Dietr. is the correct and accepted name for this species of Peperomia.
 It was described by Albert Gottfried Dietrich in Species Plantarum, Edition 6, in 1831.
 It was first named and described as Piper obtusifolium by Carl Linnaeus in Species Plantarum in 1753.

-Plants of the World Online lists a WHOPPING 1,373 species in the Peperomia genus (as of when I last updated this page on 2-11-21).
+As of 12-8-21 when this page was last updated, Plants of the World Online lists a WHOPPING 1,409 species in the Peperomia genus.
 It is a member of the plant family Piperaceae with 5 genera.
-Those numbers could change as updates are made.
+Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.

-I bought this Peperomia obtusifolia var. variegata ‘Golden from Lowe’s in Greenville, Mississippi in 2012 while I was living at the mansion in Leland.
+I bought this Peperomia obtusifolia ‘Golden from Lowe’s in Greenville, Mississippi in 2012 while I was living at the mansion in Leland.
 The tag said it was an Exotic Angel selection which is a division of Costa Farms.
-Peperomia obtusifolia var. variegata is “NOT” an officially recognized infraspecific name.
-There are several infraspecific names listed but they are all synonyms of Peperomia obtusifolia.

 <<<<2013 NOW IN MISSOURI>>>>

 I sold the mansion in Leland and dad asked me to move back to the family farm in mid-Missouri.
 So, in February 2013 I moved back.
 I gave up around 200 pots but kept most of my succulents and a few other plants.